rapid7/metasploit-framework/docs/metasploit-framework.wiki/How-to-write-a-check-method.md

 Metasploit Framework check methods are used occasionally by other groups and projects to assist with vulnerability scanning.
 Please do your best to ensure that the only return value from a check method is a check code.
 Basically, that means avoiding the use of `fail_with` or raising exceptions that are not handled within the check method.

-## Returning from a Check Method

-Metasploit Framework check methods are used in different ways and we'd like them to be useful for other products to consume.
-As such, it is a good idea to make sure that any returns from a check method return a check code.

 ## Remote Check Example

 Here's an abstract example of how a Metasploit check might be written: